anushkarao5/SuperconductorRegressionAnalysis/README.md

     }
 }
 ```

-Using a for loop with GridSearch, we save the best estimators for each model type in the best estimator list.
-We then compare the best estimators for each of the models.
+- Using a for loop with GridSearchCV, we save the best estimators for each model type in the best estimator list.
+We then compare the tuned estimators for each of the model types.

+In simple terms, we are:
+1) Comparing many versions of the same model type (ex: linear regression)
+2) Comparing the best version of each model type (ex: linear regression, ridge, lasso, ect)

 ### Using All Features